Global Queer READ-IN!

-2020 Pulitzer Prize winner Jericho Brown, Maryland Poet Laureate Grace Cavalieri, actor Alfre Woodard, playwright Charles Busch, writer/poet Alexis De Veaux, singer/songwriter Sophie B. Hawkins join a list of over 30 LGBTQI writers, playwrights, activists and artists on camera reading passages from their favorite and influential works of queer literature and poetry for the first marathon Virtual Global Queer READ-IN™, Thursday, June 25th starting at 12pm (Pacific Time) on Zoom and Twitch.
+On June 25th, 2020 Pulitzer Prize winner Jericho Brown, Maryland Poet Laureate Grace Cavalieri, actor Alfre Woodard, playwright Charles Busch, writer/poet Alexis De Veaux, singer/songwriter Sophie B. Hawkins join a list of over 30 LGBTQI writers, playwrights, activists and artists joined us on camera reading passages from their favorite and influential works of queer literature and poetry for the first marathon Virtual Global Queer READ-IN™ on Zoom and Twitch.

-This Way Out: International LGBTQ radio (OP/TWO) will host the event FREE to the public to honor and celebrate the power of the written word, but additionally serves as an optional fundraiser for OP/TWO (Overnight Productions, Inc., a 501(c)3 non-profit corporation).
+This Way Out: International LGBTQ radio (OP/TWO) hosted the event FREE to the public to honor and celebrate the power of the written word, but additionally serves as an optional fundraiser for OP/TWO (Overnight Productions, Inc., a 501(c)3 non-profit corporation).

-The online broadcast is set to be a 12 hour marathon with more than 30 readers presenting 10-15 minutes each interspersed with music and This Way Out’s LGBTQI Newswrap headlines, a weekly summary of news from around the world affecting LGBTQI lives.
+The online broadcast was a 12 hour marathon with more than 30 readers presenting 10-15 minutes each interspersed with music and This Way Out’s LGBTQI Newswrap headlines, a weekly summary of news from around the world affecting LGBTQI lives.

 Kathleen Battles reading Pandemics and its Metaphors: Sontag Revisited in the Covid-19 Era by David Craig

 Peggy Berryhill reading Rubyfruit Jungle by Rita Mae Brown

 Jericho Brown and Grace Cavalieri reading his 2020 Pulitzer Prize winning The Tradition

 MJ Brown/Miss Barbie-Q reading Redefining Realness by Janet Mock